autistic-symposium/mev-toolkit/sandwiching/README.md

 <br>

+*  predict trade opportunities that will mine into a future block by pushing another user’s trade opportunity to its max slippage limit, which will result in an arbitrage opportunity at a later time (typically within the same block).

 * sandwiching is a common situation that occurs when a searcher identifies a large trade in the mempool that will cause an impact on the price of an asset.

 * the searcher buys or sells a calculated amount directly prior to the large trade being executed and then immediately exits their position after the large order has taken place, banking a nice profit.